anemily-machina/tunic-auto-er-tracker/README.md

 # Origainl Tunic Entrance Tracker

-This is most a copy of Scipio's Tunic Entrance Tracker https://scipiowright.gitlab.io/tunic-tracker/
+This is mostly a copy of Scipio's Tunic Entrance Tracker https://scipiowright.gitlab.io/tunic-tracker/

 Which was a fork of...